swcarpentry/shell-novice/06-find.md

 ---
 > ## Learning Objectives {.objectives}
 >
 > *   Use `grep` to select lines from text files that match simple patterns.
+(Apply)
 > *   Use `find` to find files whose names match simple patterns.
+(Apply)
 > *   Use the output of one command as the command-line parameters to another command.
+(Apply)
 > *   Explain what is meant by "text" and "binary" files, and why many common tools don't handle the latter well.
+(Understand)

 In the same way that many of us now use "Google" as a verb meaning "to find", Unix programmers often use the